wso2/choreo-samples/slack-new-message-to-servicenow-case/readme.md

-Use template (Slack Channel New Message to ServiceNow Case) to create new case for every new message on Slack.
+# Slack Channel New Message to ServiceNow Case
 ## Use case
 We can create new ServiceNow cases for published messages in a specific Slack channel.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/slack_new_message_to_servicenow_case <newProjectName>`
 * Slack Account
 * ServiceNow Account